-If a resident displays COVID-19 symptoms we are supporting them to self-isolate for 14 days and we are providing care whilst wearing the required PPE.
+If a resident displays COVID-19 symptoms we are supporting them with 14 days of in-room care whilst wearing the required PPE.
 As is usual, we will contact the resident’s GP in such cases, and we are following national guidance and contacting the NHS (via NHS 111 service).
 In situations where two or more residents have symptoms, we are following national guidelines and notifying Public Health England.

-Where a resident goes on to be confirmed as having the virus (through a valid test) they will continue to self-isolate for the 14 days and monitor their health supported by the GP.
+Where a resident goes on to be confirmed as having the virus (through a valid test) they will continue to be supported by 14 days of in-room care and their health monitored and supported by the GP.